zaufi/pytest-matcher/doc/getting-started.rst

 .. _match-regex:

-If the captured output has something that could change from run to run, for example, timestamps or filesystem paths, it's possible to match the output using regular expressions:
+If the captured output contains values that change from run to run, for example timestamps or filesystem paths, you can match the output using regular expressions:

 .. literalinclude:: ../test/test_foo.py
     :language: python
     :pyobject: test_regex

-Store the pattern file for this test and rerun :command:`pytest` with ``-vv`` option:
+Store the pattern file for this test and rerun :command:`pytest` with the ``-vv`` option:

 .. code-block:: console
     :emphasize-lines: 24,28